Updated: Apr 10

-Tonight, I’m on top of the world with my husband, holding hands as if we are thirty-two and new in love.
+This evening, I’m on top of the world with my husband, holding hands as if we were thirty-three and newly in love.
 It’s as if we've travelled back in time, except for our wrinkled skin which remains evergreen on the inside.
-The city lights hypnotise me in its darkness and romantic dreams; we are wrapped in gold by the Eiffel Tower and it feels like magic; the kind of magic when acrobats dance with ceilings and ribbons.
+The city lights hypnotise me in their darkness and romantic dreams; we are wrapped in gold by the Eiffel Tower and it feels magical, the kind of magic in which acrobats dance with ceilings and ribbons.

 I could stay here for hours, embracing the moment and listening to music.
-Ah the music, I love listening to it speak.
+Ah, the music.
+I love listening to it speak.
 River Flows starts playing, and it transforms me into a piano.
-The wind flies through my thoughts and I am now holding the remembrance of my second heart-- my gut, over my head.
+The wind flies through my thoughts and I am now holding the remembrance of my second heart, my gut, over my head.

 interrupted me by writing words for endearing unfinished pieces.
-But gosh, those poetry books turned out amazing.
+But gosh, those poetry books turned out amazingly.
 They warmed up like sweet apple pies on a crisp autumn day and baked perfectly four summers later.
-And they were so ready, to embrace my fingers as they touched the piano keys and each word sang along with every feeling.
+They were so ready to embrace my fingers as they touched the piano keys and each word sang along with feeling.

-the missing instrument that glued this small moving “band” together, like a drum set holding the beat and heart of a song.
-But oh, we danced to our own beat, just how we liked it.
+the missing instrument that glued this small moving “band” together, like a drum set holding the heartbeat of a song.
+But oh, we danced to our own beat, just the way we liked it.

 I suddenly bring myself back to Paris as “It’s My Life” by Bon Jovi starts to play.
 It’s been quite a ride since we were here last.
 It's a beautiful evening.
 My husband puts his arm around me, and a younger couple next to us tells us how cute we are, us elderly people looking so in love after many years of shipwreck, perseverance, blossoming gardens and true love.
-They looked cute too, these two, who kept on debating about where to go for a drink next.
+They looked cute too, these two, who kept on debating about where to go next for a drink.

-Here I sit in this quiet cafe by the river, admiring the view and taking in the music, now yearning to go home to play River Flows with the note sheets inked in the sound of my memory…
+Here I sit in this quiet cafe by the river, admiring the view and taking in the music, now yearning to go home to play River Flows with the note sheets inked in the sound of my memory.

 Inspired by River Flows by Yiruma, Hey Jude by The Beatles, It’s my life by Bon Jovi, Thinking Out Loud by Ed Sheeran, and Remember When by Alan Jackson.